-- CaixaBank Group Management report for 2012 - CaixaBank Group consolidated financial statements for 2012
+- CaixaBank management report for 2012

+- CaixaBank financial statements for 2012

-CaixaBank Group Management report for 2012
+- Proposed appropriation of profit of CaixaBank for 2012

+CaixaBank management report

+for 2012

-This report describes the key data and events of 2012 shaping the financial position of the CaixaBank Group, the evolution of its businesses, and its outlook and future risks.
-It forms part of the financial statements of the CaixaBank Group for 2012, prepared in accordance with the International Financial Reporting Standards adopted by the European Union (IFRS-EU) and the criteria set forth in Bank of Spain Circular 4/2004 of December 22 and subsequent amendments.
+This report describes the key data and events of 2012 shaping the financial position of CaixaBank and the evolution of its businesses, risks and likely outlook.
+The financial statements of CaixaBank for 2012, completed by this management report, have been prepared in accordance with the criteria set forth in Bank of Spain Circular 4/2004 of December 22, and subsequent amendments.

 CaixaBank SA (hereinafter CaixaBank or the Bank) is the listed bank through which Caja de Ahorros y Pensiones de Barcelona ("la Caixa") carries on its business indirectly as a credit institution. "la Caixa" is CaixaBank's majority shareholder, with a stake of 72.76% at December 31, 2012.
-CaixaBank and its subsidiaries compose the CaixaBank Group (hereinafter "the CaixaBank Group" or "the Group").